Red merle, blue merle, red tricolor, black/white, blue tricolor

 It is hard to teach them not to nip and herd children or other people, but it can be done if they are taught from a young age that it is not good behavior.
 They tend to be nippier if they are bored and don’t have anything else to occupy their minds, so providing distractions such as teaching them to go fetch or grab something can help dissuade them.

 They have medium-long coats with fringes behind the legs and along the underbelly.
 The hair is smooth and dense, with a double-coat that needs to be brushed at least twice per week to prevent mats and tangles.
-Plus, brushing distributes oils through the coat that keep it soft and shiny.
+Plus, brushing distributes oils through the coat that keeps it soft and shiny.

 Getting them groomed regularly keeps the coat from becoming too long, as well as keeping them clean and fresh smelling.
 They are moderate shedders, so regular coat care keeps the shedding at bay.
 Don’t forget about nail clipping, teeth brushing, and ear cleaning, which needs to be done regularly.